faizahkureshi232/portfolio123/content/pages/projects/project-one.md

 client: ''
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
+  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with a friend  :) but she definitely followed my lead most of the time.
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg